 This ginger garlic paste stays good for up to a month in the refrigerator in an air-tight closed jar.
 You can also store it in the freezer for up to 6 months.
 To freeze, always make sure to store them in individual serving bags, so that you can use them in your recipes whenever needed.

-I have also shared a detailed video of this ginger garlic paste recipe that I hope will help you to make a fresh batch from scratch.
-You could also find the recipe in story format for a quick reference.
+I have also shared a detailed video of this ginger garlic paste recipe that I hope will help you to make a fresh batch from scratch at home.

 - 200 gm Ginger, peeled and chopped